 Many RV owners will have a permanent satellite antenna dome on the roof of their RV, or maybe a portable satellite dome/antenna that they can place in an appropriate spot of their campsite and receive their favorite satellite channels, wherever they travel in their RV.

-Other RVers just pay the small cost of having an additional box the they install permanently in their RV.
+Other RVers just pay the small cost of having an additional box they install permanently in their RV.

-Raincoat, Poncho with Hood
+Raincoat, Poncho With Hood

 Other Forms of Entertainment

 Having access to a TV and TV service is really nice, but there are a lot of other things you can do in your RV to pass the time while it rains, such as: